discordutilitybot/utilitybot/.github/README.md

 - [Donate with PayPal](https://www.paypal.com)

+## Security
+To report security/vuneriablites in the bot or code contant security@utilitybot.co
 ## Help
 The default command to get help is u!help.
 For further help, join our [support discord]().